jonaylor89/ScholarScraper/README.md

 # Frontend

-**So far the only thing I've done to the frontend is bootstrap the angular app and see the api url to point to the backend**
+**So far the only thing I've done to the frontend is bootstrap the angular app and set the api url to point to the backend**

 - Typescript
 - Angular